Yemen VIDEO: Truck Speeds Up to Avoid Being Hit by Houthi ATGM

 There are no reports on the exact number of casualties in the strike.

-Since 2015, Yemen has been engulfed in a violent civil standoff between the government, headed by President Hadi, and the Houthi movement (namely Ansar Allah), led by Saleh Ali al-Sammad.
+Since 2015, Yemen has been engulfed in a violent civil standoff between the government, headed by President Hadi, and the Houthi movement (namely Ansar Allah) first backed by former Yemeni leader Ali Abdullah Saleh.
+The conflict escalated in late November 2017, when clashes in Sanaa between the Houthi rebels and Saleh's military units broke out.
+On December 4, weeks after announcing the end of his alliance with the Houthis, Saleh was assassinated by the rebels.

 READ MORE: Houthi Rebels, Yemeni Authorities Swap 275 Prisoners — Source